 With the advent of cloud computing and just plain old faster processors, computers are getting better at behaving and thinking like humans.
 Due to this we’ll likely see new solutions coming out that address newly found flaws in existing systems.

-Have you seen an interesting and innovative CAPTCHA tech?
-Please share about it.
+Seen any interesting and innovative CAPTCHA tech?
+Please share.